towameister/lecturenotes-sose25/EMSE/software_patterns.md

 ![Example of the Adapter Pattern](img/adapter.png)

 ### Bridge Pattern:
-- **Context**: We are designing our system to interface with multiple options available (at design/runtime)
+- **Context**: We are designing our system to interface with multiple options available (at designtime)
 - **Problem**: We don't know how many future options there will be, but they should be able to be added.
 We want to avoid using multiple IF statements through our implementation which is hard to maintain
 - **Solution**: Create multiple usable implementations connected via an implementation bridge.
 Use delegation to invoke the function, which calls a class with multiple sub-classes (inheritance), each of which is an implementation